 A streaming stick is the smallest media streaming device you can buy.
-They’re the least obtrusive and usually the least expensive option.
-And more often than not, they provide you with all the features you need.
-(Of course, you don’t need to fork out for a streaming stick if you have a smart TV with access to streaming services built-in.)
+It's the least obtrusive and usually the least expensive option and, more often than not, it gives you all the features you need.
+Of course, you don’t need to spend money on a streaming stick if you have a smart TV with access to streaming services built-in.

-The cheapest streaming devices are TV streaming sticks such as the Amazon Fire TV stick, the Roku streaming stick, the NOW TV stick and the Google Chromecast.
+The cheapest streaming devices are TV streaming sticks such as the Amazon Fire TV stick, the Roku streaming stick, and the Google Chromecast.